BNC is a plug format, SDI is a signal transport format.

 BNC Connectors on SDI

 SDI is a transport format of the signal while BNC is a connector format.
-SDI utilizes coaxial cables which commonly entails the use of a BNC plug.
+SDI utilizes coaxial cables which commonly entail the use of a BNC plug.

 SDI carries 16 channels of pulse-code modulation or PCM audio and uncompressed video that is digital in nature.
 It transmits on a coaxial cable at 75 Ohms connected with BNC.